whatwg/cookiestore/explainer.md

 });
 ```

-If the site wants to delete the unpartitioned cookie, change the `partitioned`
+If the site wants to only delete the unpartitioned cookie, change the `partitioned`
-field to `false`.
-If the field is not present, the value defaults to `false`.
+field to `false` or omit the property.

 ### Access all the cookie data